openwfm/wrf-sfire-docs/docs/updates.md

 * Modules and custom software installed in /shared are not available.
 Other filesystems are not affected.

-* Project directories in /data001 and /data002 and /scratch are accessible from alderaan nodes but not clas-compute.
+* Project directories in /data001 and /data002 and /scratch are accessible from alderaan nodes but not from clas-compute, colibri, or score.

 * System monitoring is not being updated.